29 Copywriting Portfolio Examples + What to Include & How to Build Yours

 The main page of Kelsey’s copywriter website is a good example of what a copywriting portfolio home page should look like.
 It’s not only beautiful and coherent in style, but also has all the home page must-haves you should also strive to have on yours.

-- Starts with a picture and a short description.
+Starts with a picture and a short description.
 At first glance, you already get to know her a little bit and find out exactly what you can expect.
-In her case: interview-inspired website copy for service-based entrepreneurs.
+In her case: a copywriting studio for small and mighty brands, with messaging made human.

 3. Alaina Thomas